Cover Letters

 Outdated Phrases

-Problem: Sounds like you're applying in the 1980s
+Problem: Sounds like you are applying in the 1980s

 Solution: Use modern, gender-neutral alternatives